 This post is the fifth in a series on God’s Story, the Foundation for FH’s Work in Relief and Development.
 Follow the series, starting with the first post.
+You can read the next post in the series here.

 If you met Ayesha in her community on the Ganges delta of Bangladesh, she would invite you into her tea shop to visit.
 Ayesha would share her story of getting married at age 12, a common occurrence in Bangladesh.
 She would also tell you that such early marriage is harmful to women, and that she fights against it.